noti-rs/.github/profile/README.md

 - **Native Wayland Support**: Built from the ground up for Wayland environments
 - **Highly-customizable**: Tailor your notifications to suit your preferences
-- **Per-App Styling**: Differentiate notifications with app-specific designs
+- **Per-App Styling**: Unique notification styles for different applications
 - **Modern Design**: Clean, minimalist approach to desktop notifications

 [Read more about **Noti**](https://github.com/noti-rs/noti.git)